 Bit Name Function 7 ARSEL Auto-Reload Register Select.
 This bit selects whether to read and write the normal PCA capture/compare registers (PCA0CPn), or the Auto-Reload registers at the same SFR addresses.
-This function is used to define the reload value for 9, 10, and 11-bit PWM modes.
+This function is used to define the reload value for 9-bit through 15-bit PWM mode and 16-bit PWM mode.
 In all other modes, the Auto-Reload registers have no function.
 0: Read/Write Capture/Compare Registers at PCA0CPHn and PCA0CPLn.
 1: Read/Write Auto-Reload Registers at PCA0CPHn and PCA0CPLn.
 6 ECOV Cycle Overflow Interrupt Enable.
 This bit sets the masking of the Cycle Overflow Flag (COVF) interrupt.
 0: COVF will not generate PCA interrupts.
 1: A PCA interrupt will be generated when COVF is set.
 5 COVF Cycle Overflow Flag.
-This bit indicates an overflow of the 8th, 9th, 10th, or 11th bit of the main PCA counter (PCA0).
-The specific bit used for this flag depends on the setting of the Cycle Length Select bits.
+This bit indicates an overflow of the nth bit (n= 9 through 15) of the main PCA counter (PCA0).
+The specific bit used for this flag depends on the setting of the CLSEL bits.
 The bit can be set by hardware or software, but must be cleared by software.
 0: No overflow has occurred since the last time this bit was cleared.
 1: An overflow has occurred since the last time this bit was cleared.
-4:2 Unused Read = 000b; Write = don't care.
-1:0 CLSEL[1:0] Cycle Length Select.
-When 16-bit PWM mode is not selected, these bits select the length of the PWM cycle, between 8, 9, 10, or 11 bits.
+4 Unused Read = 0b; Write = Don't care.
+3 EAR16 16-Bit PWM Auto-Reload Enable.
+This bit controls the Auto-Reload feature in 16-bit PWM mode, which loads the PCA0CPn capture/compare registers with the values from the Auto-Reload registers at the same SFR addresses on an overflow of the PCA counter (PCA0).
+This setting affects all PCA channels that are configured to use 16-bit PWM mode.
+0: 16-bit PWM mode Auto-Reload is disabled.
+This default setting is backwards-compatible with the 16-bit PWM mode available on other devices.
+1: 16-bit PWM mode Auto-Reload is enabled.
+2:0 CLSEL[2:0] Cycle Length Select.
+When 16-bit PWM mode is not selected, these bits select the length of the PWM cycle, from 8 to 15 bits.
 This affects all channels configured for PWM which are not using 16-bit PWM mode.
 These bits are ignored for individual channels configured to 16-bit PWM mode.
-00: 8 bits.
-01: 9 bits.
-10: 10 bits.
-11: 11 bits.
+000: 8 bits.
+001: 9 bits.
+010: 10 bits.
+011: 11 bits.
+100: 12 bits.
+101: 13 bits.
+110: 14 bits.
+111: 15 bits.

-SFR Definition 34.4.
-PCA0CPMn: PCA Capture/Compare Mode
+SFR Definition 29.4.
+PCA0CPMn: PCA0 Capture/Compare Mode